 - Not sweaty.
 Big guys sweat, I’m a big guy.
 I looked for cots that would breathe well enough to keep my temperature regulated throughout the night.
 While none of them were quite on par with a hammock, all the options I chose were able to keep me from sweating, even in my sleeping bag.

 - Stuff storage.
-I have always struggled to find a spot to put my glasses when I camp.
-I figured if I’m getting an extra large cot anyway, it might as well have a spot for me to put my glasses, a flashlight, and maybe even my water.
-Most heavy duty cots are not usable for backpacking so, since I wasn’t going to be carrying it very far anyway, I figured it could be a few ounces heavier and a ton more useful.
+I have always struggled to find a spot to put my glasses at night when I camp.
+I figured if I’m getting an extra-large cot anyway, it might as well have a spot for me to put my glasses, a flashlight, and maybe even my water.
+Most heavy-duty cots are not usable for backpacking so, since I wasn’t going to be carrying it very far anyway, I figured it could be a few ounces heavier and a ton more useful.

 The one thing that wasn’t a huge deciding factor in my search was the price.
 While I did steer clear of anything that was unduly expensive, camp beds are, in general, not very spendy.
-There is only so much that can go into them so you can get yourself a very nice heavy duty cot for 1/10th the price of a high-end mattress.
+There is only so much that can go into them so you can get yourself a very nice heavy duty cot for significantly less that almost any mattress.
 Even if it seems expensive upfront, you’ll thank yourself after spending a few nights on it!
 Buy once, cry once!

 Now, I’m sure you never knew that anyone could take cot shopping so seriously and look at so many options, but that’s my job and that’s why you’re here!
 I spent dozens of hours thinking about these things so you don’t have to.
 All you have to do is check out the four following options I found and get your favorite!

 The Best Heavy Duty Cot For Big And Heavy Campers